-Gray snapper is managed as a single stock in the Gulf of Mexico, with a combined ACL and ACT for the recreational and commercial sectors.
-Prior to 2018, the status of the gray snapper stock had not been evaluated in a stock assessment.
-In 2018, a gray snapper benchmark stock assessment was completed (SEDAR 51 2018) and reviewed by the Council's SSC.
-The SSC
+Gray snapper is managed as a single stock in the Gulf, with a combined ACL for the recreational and commercial sectors.
+Prior to 2018, the status of the GS stock had not been evaluated in a stock assessment.
+In 2018, a GS benchmark stock assessment was completed (SEDAR 51 2018) and reviewed by the Council's SSC.
+The SSC accepted SEDAR 51 as consistent with BSIA and determined that the stock was experiencing overfishing as of 2015.
+The SSC did not determine if the stock is overfished because the MSY proxy and minimum stock size threshold (MSST) for GS were undefined.

-At the SSC's January 2019 meeting, the SEFSC presented updated projections for gray snapper using three different values for FMSY proxies (F{26%SPR}, F{30%SPR}, and F{40%SPR}), along with changing the MSST from 1-MBMSY to 0.5BMSY.
-The SSC found the analyses to be statistically sound and appropriate, and ultimately recognized that F{26%SPR} is scientifically acceptable as a proxy for MSY.
+At the SSC's January 2019 meeting, the Southeast Fisheries Science Center (SEFSC) presented updated projections for GS using three different values for F{MSY} proxies (F{26%SPR}, F{30%SPR}, and F{40%SPR} where F is fishing mortality and SPR is spawning potential ratio), along with changing the MSST from 1-MB{MSY} to 0.5B{MSY}.
+The SSC found the analyses to be statistically sound and appropriate, and ultimately recognized that F{26%SPR} is scientifically acceptable as a proxy for the maximum sustainable yield (MSY).
 However, the SSC retained its previous recommendation of the more risk-averse proxy using F{30%SPR} because of the uncertainty in the SEDAR 51 assessment.
-In Amendment 51 (GMFMC 2019), the Council established stock status reference points for gray snapper, setting the MSY proxy as the yield when fishing at 26% of the spawning potential ratio (SPR).
-The Council set Maximum Fishing Mortality Threshold (MFMT) equal to F{26%SPR}, the MSST equal to half of B{MSY (or MSY proxy)}, and the Optimum Yield at 90% of F{MSY or MSY PROXY}.
-Amendment 51 also set updated catch limits for gray snapper based on the SSC's recommendations.
+In Amendment 51 (GMFMC 2019g), the Council established stock status reference points for GS, setting the MSY proxy as the yield at F{26%SPR}.
+The Council set maximum fishing mortality threshold (MFMT) equal to F{26%SPR}, the MSST equal to half of B{MSY} (or MSY proxy), and the OY at 90% of F{MSY or MSY PROXY}.
+Amendment 51 also set updated catch limits for GS based on the SSC's recommendations.
 The Council applied the ACL/ACT Control Rule (using landings from 2014-2017) to establish an 11% buffer between the ABC and the ACL.

 Table 1.4.1.
-Current catch levels for gray snapper established in Amendment 51.
+Current catch levels for GS established in Amendment 51.
 Note that recreational data used to generate these catch limits is from MRIP-CHTS.